|

 Dissolve Virgin into Boost

-strategy would basically mean that Sprint acquires Virgin Mobile and
+Sprint acquires Virgin Mobile and subsequently

-eliminates the Virgin brand over time, and
+eliminated the Virgin brand over time, and

 arguably